equinor/radix-flux/README.md

     strategy: Setters
 ```

-In order for Flux to know which values to compare with the images from the imageRepository, the values need to be marked with a special comment at the end of the line which specifies the imagePolicy the value is for:
+The `path` spec specifies a directory with files, which is scanned regularly by Flux to find the values which should be changed.
+This prevents Flux from updating the overlay in all cluster environment configurations.
+Flux identifies the values to change by looking for an "image policy marker" which contains the name and namespace of the imagePolicy.
+The marker also specifies whether it is the name or the tag which is the value.

+- `{"$imagepolicy": "namespace:radix-operator"}` resolves to `radixdev.azurecr.io/radix-operator:master-a5e880b9-1634484632`
+- `{"$imagepolicy": "namespace:radix-operator:name"}` resolves to `radixdev.azurecr.io/radix-operator`
+- `{"$imagepolicy": "namespace:radix-operator:tag"}` resolves to `master-a5e880b9-1634484632`

 ```yaml
 # file: clusters/development/overlay/radix-platform/radix-operator/helmRelease.yaml